cotyembry/notes/README.md

     git branch -d the_local_branch_name

+#Resetting files that are staged to be commited
+I accidentally did `git add <filename>` and it somehow added all of the files..?
+Anyways, I wanted to undo this hiccup so I found out that doing the following can fix the issue and rollback the staged files to nothing to be commited

+    git reset HEAD -- .

+see http://stackoverflow.com/questions/19730565/how-to-remove-files-from-git-staging-area for more info on this command It might take a little while to run as well so be prepared to wait...

 #Error message issues
 When tryihg to git add ... files, or in general, if you get the error that says something like: